Sin has consequences, and the consequences are never pretty. But here, the most devastating of all possibilities unfolds.

 How shall we respond to His Presence?

-- When we place our faith in Christ for the payment of our sins, we are forgiven and brought into relationship with the Father as His child.
-We are forever His, but our sin breaks our fellowship.
+- His Presence was removed because of sin: When we place our faith in Christ for the payment of our sins, we are forgiven and brought into relationship with the Father as His child.
+We are forever His.
+(If you are uncertain of your own relationship with Holy God, please talk to someone or you can email me at email@example.com).
+When through faith in Christ we become His child and are forgiven our great debt, we must live mindful that sin disrupts and deters experiencing His Presence.
 Let us be quick to confess sin and let go of anything that might hinder His Presence in our lives.

 And renew a steadfast spirit within me.